djhackersdev/bemanitools/doc/iidxhook/README.md

 * [iidxhook8](iidxhook8.md): CANNON BALLERS, Rootage
 * [iidxhook8](iidxhook9.md): Heroic Verse

-When building kactools, independent packages are created for each set of games which are ready to be dropped on top of vanilla AC data dumps.
-We recommend using prestine dumps to avoid any conflicts with other hardcoded hacks or binary patches.
+When building bemanitools, independent packages are created for each set of games which are ready to be dropped on top of vanilla AC data dumps.
+We recommend using pristine dumps to avoid any conflicts with other hardcoded hacks or binary patches.

 ## How to run
-To run your game with iidxhook, you have to use the inject tool to inject the DLL to the game process. *dist/iidx* contains bat scripts with all the important parameters configured.
+To run your game with iidxhook, you have to use the inject tool to inject the DLL to the game process. `dist/iidx` contains bat scripts with all the important parameters configured.
 Further parameters can be added but might not be required to run the game with default settings.
 Further information on how to setup the data for each specific version are